-The aim of the experiment is to find if it is possible to detect the wall by the used pressure sensors.
-The following criteria of detection are adopted here.
-Assume that for each pair of six sensor it is possible to measure the pressure difference between two points corresponding to two polar angles .
-In order to verify the measurements regardless of the specific conditions of the experiment, the pressure difference is normalized with the dynamic pressure, and can be expressed as
+The aim of the experiment is to determine if it is possible to detect the wall by the used pressure sensors, and the following criteria of detection are adopted.
+Assume that for each pair of six sensors it is possible to measure the pressure difference between two points corresponding to two polar angles .
+To verify the measurements regardless of the specific conditions of the experiment, the pressure difference is normalized with the dynamic pressure and can be expressed as